Blogs in the spotlight

 - Which mysterious powers does the Atlantis ring have?

 - Which powers does the wedding ring have?

 ‘An ape is always an ape, though dressed in scarlet!’
 This quote from The Praise of Folly, is just one of many which the humanist, philosopher and writer Erasmus used to express his criticism of people and society.
 The book was published in 1511 and mocks all sorts of human follies.
 But is it really all that strange to want to make ourselves look beautiful?
 To feel the urge to decorate ourselves with make-up and jewellery?

 Or can we refute Erasmus’ statement by giving jewellery a deeper meaning?
-We will start looking for a deeper meaning of the ring in this article.
+We will start looking for what gold rings symbolize.
 But let’s start with ourselves: the meaning of the finger we wear our ring on.

 Most viewed diamond jewels